Finite field matrix channels for network coding: Matrix function proofs

-In this subsection, we prove two `inversion' lemmas, Lemmas~\ref{lemma:mob_inv_subspace} and~\ref{lemma:mob_inv_prod}, that we need later.
-We freely use the terminology of M\"obius theory in this subsection; see Bender and Goldman~\cite{Bender1975}, for example, for a nice introduction to this theory.
+In this subsection, we prove an `inversion' lemma, Lemma~\ref{lemma:mob_inv_prod}, that we need in the following subsection.
+We use M\"obius theory (a generalisation of inclusion--exclusion) to establish this lemma: see Bender and Goldman~\cite{Bender1975}, for example, for a nice introduction to this theory and an exposition of all the results we use here.